Aphrodite Bonatsou is a Greek architect, who owns the successful design office, ‘Stones and Walls’, based in Kifisia, Athens.

-The office seems to enjoy working on a international level.
+The office seems to enjoy working on an international level.
 Aphrodite and her team, which consists of five members, believe that architecture has no limits, people can express themselves work wise from anywhere in the world.
-“Now, Internet helps us develop and promote our work outside Greece.
+"Now, the Internet helps us develop and promote our work outside Greece.
 The market out there is huge, challenging and full of interest.
-We are always ready for it.”
+We are always ready for it."

 From Paris to Japan →

 "I admire Paris for its architecture.
 Buildings are imposing, the streets are broad and the squares huge," says Aphrodite; whilst she highlights that the city she really loves is New York.
 "New York is the best place in the world, without necessarily having remarkable architecture.
 Nevertheless, it has an urban dynamic style, which I personally love."

 Aphrodite believes that Japan is a highly interesting culture, which challenges her to explore further.
 "I admire Japanese people for their way of living, for the things they learn since childhood.
 More specifically, they learn to keep everything clean and they are disciplined.
 They also have the amazing architecture to show, which combines the traditional with the modern elements and the food…it’s a different story by itself!"

 "Japan is also known for its technological development and impressive fashion.
 In other news, it has it all!
 ‘India, Argentina and Mexico have their own impressive “colour” as well, but Japan combines everything.
 Now, the country also makes videos for the Olympic Games and they are simply shocking," says Aphrodite.